7 Different Ways to Speed Up WordPress Website Performance 2024

 Pingbacks and trackbacks are two core WordPress components that alert you whenever your blog or page receives a link.
 It might sound useful, but you also have things such as Google Webmaster Tools and other services to check the links of your website.
 Keeping pingbacks and trackbacks on can also put an undesirable amount of strain on your server resources.
 This is so because whenever anyone tries to link up to your site, it generates requests from WordPress back and forth.
 This functionality is also widely abused when targeting a website with DDoS attacks.

 You can turn it all off in WP-Admin → Settings → Discussion.
 Just deselect “Allow link notifications from other blogs (pingbacks and trackbacks).”
 This will help you speed up WordPress some more.

-The significant turn out of lowering your website loading time is that you can offer the improved and better experience to your users.
+The significant turnout of lowering your website loading time is that you can offer an improved and better experience to your users.
 And, this is the priority of every website owner is to provide the best experience to their users so that they visit again.
-So, website owners need to increase the speed of their website.
+So, website owners need to increase the speed of their websites.